KATE SOKOL

 Migration Station

-Kate Sokol and Lindsey Wagner camped out in a bird blind on the Platte River in Nebraska to observe and record the sandhill crane migration that happens each spring.
-They discovered that a changing climate has warped migration cycles in recent years, and that the waste corn the cranes feed on in the surrounding fields is increasingly planted by the growing GMO industry.
+While camping out in a bird blind on the Platte River in Nebraska to observe and record the sandhill crane migration that happens each spring, we learned that a changing climate has warped migration cycles in recent years, and that the waste corn the cranes feed on in the surrounding fields is increasingly planted by GMO industries.

 With roughly 600,000 cranes descending upon this small Nebraska town every year, and the influx of tourists that follow, what effects will this changing landscape have on these very vocal, jurassic birds?